Keysight/infragraph/docs/src/background.md

 * logical infrastructure should be composable
 * logical infrastructure is loosely coupled to physical definitions
 * due to the possible scale of AI/HPC deployments, logical infrastructure needs to be scalable without duplicating content
+* the repo makes use of [OpenAPIArt](https://github.com/open-traffic-generator/openapiart)
-* use [OpenAPIArt](https://github.com/open-traffic-generator/openapiart) to create declarative APIs and Models and optionally auto-generate the following artifacts:
+    * to create declarative APIs and Models
+    * auto-generate the following artifacts:
         * [Redocly documentation](openapi.html) of APIs and Models
-    * Fluent Python/Go SDKs over REST/Protobuf transports
+        * client and/or server side `Fluent Python/Go SDKs` over `REST/Protobuf` transports